fatmatnani/ShootGame/README.md

 # ShootGame

 ## Project Description
 ShootGame is an exciting, Python-based shooting game where players navigate through a world filled with challenges.
-The aim is to dodge and defeat an array of monsters using various skills and weapons.
+The aim is to defeat monsters using various skills and weapons.
 Designed for intuitive play, ShootGame offers engaging gameplay and hours of entertainment.

 ## Installation Instructions
 To play ShootGame on your local machine, follow these steps: